 - Fresh parsley and fresh mint for garnish⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- Using a pan over medium / high heat, heat 2 tablespoons of oil, add onion and cook until golden, about 5 minutes.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+- Using a skillet over medium/high heat, heat 2 tbsp of oil, add the onion and cook until golden, about 5 minutes.⠀⠀⠀⠀⠀⠀⠀⠀⠀

 - Add the garlic and cook for 1 minute.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- In the pan, add the liver, cook over medium / high heat for 5-7 minutes or until it is cooked through and the inside is slightly pink.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+- In the pan, add the liver, cook over medium/high heat for 5-7 minutes or until cooked through and the inside is slightly pink.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- Pour in the apple cider vinegar and coconut cream. - Sprinkle with thyme, paprika, salt and pepper to taste.
-Stir and bring gently to a boil.⠀⠀⠀⠀⠀⠀⠀⠀⠀
+- Pour the apple cider vinegar and coconut cream. - Sprinkle with thyme, paprika, salt and pepper to taste.
+Stir and gently bring to a boil.⠀⠀⠀⠀⠀⠀⠀⠀⠀

-- Serve with wild rice, konjac or over cauliflower puree⠀⠀⠀⠀⠀⠀
+- Serve with wild rice, konjac or mashed cauliflower⠀⠀⠀⠀⠀⠀

 Article written by Émilie Riendeau